Welcome to part three of The Ultimate Guide to Wholesaling Real Estate.

 In the previous section, I highlighted the three primary ways to conduct business as a real estate wholesaler:

-- Through assignments
+- Through an assignment

-- Through double closings
+- Through a double closing

-- Through traditional closings
+- Through a traditional closing

 Regardless of which method a wholesaler chooses, there are three stages that make up the business model as a whole: